 Sport

 For sport climbing on vertical to slightly less-than-vertical terrain—imagine Smith Rock or the New River Gorge—you can get away with a relatively stiff shoe with a moderate downturn.
 These models absolutely shine on face climbs where precision edging is paramount.
 They’re characterized by a solid edging platform, tight heel cup with a slingshot-style rand, stiff midsole, and laces or a Velcro closure.
-Our favorites include the La Sportiva Otaki, La Sportiva Testarossa, and Scarpa Boostic.
-For steeper sport climbing (such as that found in Kalymnos, the Red, or even in the gym), we’d look to a softer and more aggressive shoe like those described in the bouldering section below.
+A couple of our favorites include the La Sportiva Otaki and La Sportiva Testarossa.
+For steeper sport climbing (such as that found in Kalymnos, the Red, Chattanooga, or even in the gym), we’d look to a softer and more aggressive shoe like those described in the bouldering section below.
 The La Sportiva Skwama is a great example: It’s a soft slipper with Velcro closure, aggressively downturned, and sports a whole lot of rubber on the toe and heel.
+For many climbers, sport climbing shoes don't need to be as cozy as those worn on long multi-pitch climbs, but on the other hand, don't need to fit as tightly as bouldering shoes.
+They should be comfortably snug for the relatively short duration of 60-100-foot single-pitch sport lines, and most climbers will remove them after each climb.

 Bouldering

 Bouldering shoes—indoor and outdoor—are characterized by an aggressive downturn, generous patch of toe rubber, floppiness for sensitivity, rounded heel cups covered in rubber, and a hybrid closure (often an elastic slipper with a single Velcro strap).
-These shoes—the Scarpa Instinct VS, for example—shine on steep terrain, when toe hooking, heel hooking, and sticking to tiny incuts on overhanging walls.
-They usually are sized snug and probably aren’t comfortable to wear for more than a minute or two.
+These shoes—the Scarpa Instinct VS, for example—shine on steep terrain when toe hooking, heel hooking, and sticking to tiny incuts on overhanging walls.
+They usually are sized snug and probably aren’t comfortable to wear for extended periods.

 If you’re a new boulderer—especially indoors—we recommend that you save your money and foot ligaments and start with a stiffer and less aggressive shoe like the Scarpa Vapor V or La Sportiva Tarantulace.
 You can graduate to something softer and more aggressive once your technique improves and your feet get stronger, but for V2 and under (even up to V4 in the gym) an entry-level shoe is more than sufficient (for more on soft vs. stiff shoes, see below).